 THE RITUAL: Breakfast

-Nagoya is known for a very specific breakfast ritual, which involves queuing at a local cafe for a ‘Morning Set’ – normally coffee plus a basket of toast and a boiled egg.
+If you’re wondering what to do in Nagoya, do as the locals do and follow the very specific breakfast ritual, which involves queuing at a local cafe for a ‘morning set’ – normally coffee plus a basket of toast and a boiled egg.
 Look out for outlets of the popular Komeda cafe chain across the city.

 THE MOST INSTAGRAMMABLE SPOT: Mocha

-Head to Mocha, a new cat cafe with huge cute appeal thanks to its feline residents.
+Head to Mocha, a cat cafe opened in 2017 with huge cute appeal thanks to its feline residents.
 The cats wander among the tables or lounge in gold hanging baskets as customers sip tea, causing their iPhones to go into meltdown due to photography overload.
 Hardcore cat lovers shouldn’t miss the 11am and 7pm feeding times.

 A visit to Nagoya is incomplete without a bowl of earthy miso noodles.
 Join the city’s chorus of slurping noodle lovers by heading to the nearest branch of the city’s famed noodle chain Yamamotoya Honten and ordering a dish such as miso-nikomi udon – thick noodles stewed in a rich red miso broth.